hr-survey.com

 Development

-1. Helps employees to maintain high personal standards.
+1. Helps employees achieve high performance.

 Recognition